 Student Loan Debt

 How Much Money Do Ole Miss Graduates Make?students who graduate from Ole Miss with a bachelor's degree go on to jobs where they make an average salary of $42,700 in their early years.
-This is right on par with the average college graduate's salary of $40,800 per year.
-Also, graduates in your major field may make more.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+However, certain majors may produce higher-paying graduates.

 Location of University of Mississippi

 Contact details for Ole Miss are given below.

 University of Mississippi Majorsstudents from 92 majors graduated from University of Mississippi.
 Of these students, 4,610 received undergraduate degrees and 1,579 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|